Section 144 not a tool to oppress difference of opinion: SC verdict on J&K in 15 points

 India

-New Delhi, Jan 10: In an important order the Supreme Court held that Internet is a fundamental right and the services are intrinsic to right to free speech.
+New Delhi, Jan 10: In an important order the Supreme Court held that the Internet is a fundamental right and the services are intrinsic to right to free speech.

 The observation was made while delivering the verdict on a batch of petitions on the situation in Jammu and Kashmir following the abrogation of Article 370.